Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-When defining a taxonomy diagram for DRL methods, one of the first distinctions we have to address is how the samples collected via the interaction with the environment are used.
-Usually, we have two options\footnote{Although we are aware of recent approaches combining model-free and model-based methods and that some of the model-free SRL methods presented here could be adapted to work in model-based settings and vice versa, for the sake of simplicity, we use this explicit dichotomy in our review.}: \textit{model-free} and \textit{model-based} methods.
-In model-free algorithms, the samples are used to directly estimate value function and policy, e.g. via temporal-difference learning or policy gradient \cite{Sutton1998}.
-In contrast, in model-based algorithms, the samples are used to build environment models, e.g. transition model or transition and rewards model, that are then exploited to estimate value function and policy analogously to model-free DRL.
+When defining a taxonomy diagram for \acrshort{drl} methods, one of the first distinctions we have to address is how the samples collected via the interaction with the environment are used.
+Usually, we have two options: \textit{model-free} and \textit{model-based} methods.
+Although we are aware of recent approaches combining model-free and model-based methods and that some of the model-free \acrshort{srl} methods presented here could be adapted to work in model-based settings and vice versa, for the sake of simplicity, we use this explicit dichotomy in our review.
+In model-free algorithms, the samples are used to directly estimate the value function and policy, e.g. via temporal-difference learning or policy gradient \cite{Sutton1998}.
+In contrast, in model-based algorithms, the samples are used to build environment models, namely a transition model or transition and rewards model, that are then exploited to estimate the value function and policy analogously to model-free \acrshort{drl}.

-For structuring our review, see Figure \ref{fig:bigpicture2}, we utilize these two classes of DRL methods, namely model-free and model-based, to define two macro objectives of the SRL approaches: \begin{enumerate} \item Increasing the sample efficiency, robustness, and generalization abilities of model-free DRL by learning meaningful low-dimensional state representations. \item Improving prediction accuracy, robustness, and generalization abilities of learned latent MDP models and consequently the quality of the policies and value functions learned in model-based DRL. \end{enumerate} Given these two objectives, we review how the approaches presented in Section \nameref{sec:OverviewMethods} are effectively used for improving end-to-end DRL algorithms.
+For structuring our review (see Figure \ref{fig:bigpicture2}), we utilize these two classes of \acrshort{drl} methods, namely model-free and model-based, to define two macro objectives of the \acrshort{srl} approaches: \begin{enumerate} \item Increasing the sample efficiency, robustness, and generalization abilities of model-free \acrshort{drl} by learning meaningful low-dimensional state representations. \item Improving prediction accuracy, robustness, and generalization abilities of learned latent \acrshort{mdp} models and consequently the quality of the policies and value functions learned in model-based \acrshort{drl}. \end{enumerate} Given these two objectives, we review how the approaches presented in Section \ref{sec:OverviewMethods} are effectively used for improving end-to-end \acrshort{drl} algorithms.